Best Foods to Eat While Hiking

 - Enjoy something fresh: When choosing food for day hikes, you are not limited to non-perishable foods as you may be on a multi-day hiking trip.
 Bring along fresh fruits or vegetables as well as cheese for a fast and refreshing trail snack or enjoy your favorite sandwich for lunch.

 - Stay hydrated: Drink water before your hike and pack enough water to last the entire day.
-Remember to drink water even if you do not feel thirsty, especially on hotter days.
+Especially remember to drink water if it is cold as you will not feel as thirsty.
+However, before careful not to drink too much water as this can lead to water poisoning which is just as dangerous as dehydration.
+It’s important to eat salty snacks as well as drink water throughout the day to maintain your sodium blood levels.
+You can read more about water intoxication here.
 Staying hydrated will also keep you energized and feeling great.

 - Bring a little extra: Determine how much food and water to pack based on how long and how strenuous the hike is and then pack a little bit extra.
 You will be exerting energy all day, so be prepared with enough water and snacks to keep your body fueled.